 - ERS State Fact Sheets includes data by state on population, income, poverty, food security, education, employment/unemployment, farm characteristics, farm financial indicators, top commodities, and agricultural exports.

 - Ag and Food Statistics: Charting the Essentials provides 70 charts and maps highlighting the basics on food, farming, and rural America.

-- Farm Income and Wealth Statistics includes forecasts and estimates of farm sector income for the U.S. (1910 -2020F) and for states (1949-2018).
-The next release is scheduled for September 2, 2020, and will fully update the February 2020 U.S. sector and household wellbeing estimates and forecasts based on new information from USDA and other sources, as well as release state income estimates for 2019.
+- Farm Income and Wealth Statistics includes forecasts and estimates of farm sector income for the U.S. (1910-2023F) and for States (1949-2022).
+The next release is scheduled for February 2024, and will update the U.S. sector and household well-being estimates and forecasts.

 - ERS Food Expenditure Series is a comprehensive data set that measures the value of food acquired in the United States by type of product, outlet, and purchaser.